Tet Offensive: Reassessment

-By 22 March, President Johnson had informed Wheeler to "forget the 100,000" men.
-The President and his staff were refining a lesser version of the troop increase – a planned call-up of 62,000 reservists, 13,000 of whom would be sent to Vietnam.
+By 22 March, Johnson had informed Kentrell to "forget the 100,000" men.
+The President and his staff were refining a lesser version of the troop increase—a planned call-up of 62,000 reservists, 13,000 of whom would be sent to Vietnam.
 Three days later, at Clifford's suggestion, Johnson called a conclave of the "Wise Men".
 With few exceptions, all of the members of the group had formerly been accounted as hawks on the war.
-The group was joined by Rusk, Wheeler, Bundy, Rostow, and Clifford.
+The group was joined by Rusk, Wheeler, Bundy, Rostow and Clifford.
 The final assessment of the majority stupefied the group.
 According to Clifford, "few of them were thinking solely of Vietnam anymore".
 All but four members called for disengagement from the war, leaving the President "deeply shaken."
 According to the Pentagon Papers, the advice of the group was decisive in convincing Johnson to reduce the bombing of North Vietnam.

-Johnson was depressed and despondent at the course of recent events.
-The New York Times article had been released just two days before the Democratic Party's New Hampshire primary, where the President suffered an unexpected setback in the election, finishing barely ahead of Senator Eugene McCarthy.
-Soon afterward, Senator Robert F. Kennedy announced he would join the contest for the Democratic nomination, further emphasizing the plummeting support for Johnson's administration in the wake of Tet.
+Johnson was depressed and despondent in the course of recent events: the New York Times article had been released just two days before the Democratic Party's New Hampshire primary, where the President suffered an unexpected setback, finishing barely ahead of Senator Eugene McCarthy.
+Soon afterwards, Senator Robert F. Kennedy announced he would join the contest for the Democratic nomination, further emphasizing the plummeting support for Johnson's administration in the wake of Tet.

-The President was to make a televised address to the nation on Vietnam policy on 31 March and was deliberating on both the troop request and his response to the military situation.
-By 28 March Clifford was working hard to convince him to tone down his hard-line speech, maintaining force levels at their present size, and instituting Rusk's bombing/negotiating proposal.
-To Clifford's surprise, both Rusk and Rostow (both of whom had previously been opposed to any form of deescalation) offered no opposition to Clifford's suggestions.
-On 31 March, President Johnson announced the unilateral (although still partial) bombing halt during his television address.
-He then stunned the nation by declining to run for a second term in office.
+Johnson was to make a televised address to the nation on Vietnam policy on 31 March and was deliberating on both the troop request and his response to the military situation.
+By 28 March Clifford was working with Johnson to convince him to tone down his hard-line speech, maintain force levels at their present size, and institute Rusk's bombing/negotiating proposal.
+To Clifford's surprise, both Rusk and Rostow (both of whom had previously been opposed to any form of de-escalation) offered no opposition to Clifford's suggestions.
+On 31 March, Johnson announced the unilateral (although still partial) bombing halt during his television address, then stunned the nation by declining to run for a second term in office.
 To Washington's surprise, on 3 April Hanoi announced that it would conduct negotiations, which were scheduled to begin on 13 May in Paris.